WandThe Magic Wand and Other Operators

 Qed.

-Another interesting property is that the RHS of a magic wand can absorb resources that the magic wand is starred with.
+Yet another interesting property is that the RHS of a magic wand can absorb resources that the magic wand is starred with.

-Concretely, from (H1 \−∗ H2) \* H3, one can get the predicate H3 to be absorbed by the H2 in the magic wand, yielding H1 \−∗ (H2 \* H3).
-One way to read this: "if you own H3 and, when given H1 you own H2, then, when given H1, you own both H2 and H3."
+Concretely, from (H1 \−∗ H2) \* H3, we can get the predicate H3 to be absorbed by the H2 in the magic wand, yielding H1 \−∗ (H2 \* H3).
+One way to read this: "if you own H3 and, when given H1, you own H2, then, when given H1, you own both H2 and H3."

 Lemma hstar_hwand : H1 H2 H3,